filecoin-project/FIPs/FIPS/fip-00xx.md

 created: 2024-04-17
 ---

-# FIP-00XX: Add support for legacy Homstead Ethereum Trasnactions
+# FIP-00XX: Add support for legacy Homestead Ethereum Transactions

 ## Simple Summary
 This FIP introduces support for the Ethereum Homestead era's legacy transactions on the Filecoin network, complementing the existing support for EIP-1599 transactions.
 The main goal of this proposal is to facilitate the use of legacy contracts on Filecoin, which depend on these older transaction formats for both deployment and operation.